 - Dress for the part.
 Wear light, reflective clothing at night.
 For longer trips, dress in layers.

 A helmet is great, but preventing a collision in the first place is even better.
-Follow these tips to do your part—we’ve got tips for motorists below.
+Follow these tips to do your part.

 - Be predictable.
 Always ride in a straight line, as far to the right as safely possible, but remaining visible to drivers.
 Don’t swerve, and use hand signals if you’re slowing down or turning.